 Because these photos are computer-generated, any photographers you do work with are freed up from taking thousands of dull and repetitive photos so they can focus on shots that demand human creativity.

-The right product visualizations can boost sales and decrease returns.
+The right product visualization strategies can boost sales and decrease returns.
 Generally, e-commerce brands find that 22 percent of returns happen because a product looks different than it did in images on the website.

 Interactive 3D, photorealistic 2D images, and AR applications let you solve that problem.
 And better images can increase the number of people who buy in the first place, too: one brand saw a revenue boost of nearly 10 percent by simply increasing the size of the photos on its website.